webpack/webpack-cli/OPTIONS.md

   --stats-modules                                                                    Add built modules information.
   --no-stats-modules                                                                 Negative 'stats-modules' option.
   --stats-modules-sort <value>                                                       Sort the modules by that field.
-  --stats-modules-space <value>                                                      Space to display modules (groups will be collapsed to fit this space, values is in number of modules/groups).
+  --stats-modules-space <value>                                                      Space to display modules (groups will be collapsed to fit this space, value is in number of modules/groups).
   --stats-nested-modules                                                             Add information about modules nested in other modules (like with module concatenation).
   --no-stats-nested-modules                                                          Negative 'stats-nested-modules' option.
+  --stats-nested-modules-space <value>                                               Space to display modules nested within other modules (groups will be collapsed to fit this space, value is in number of modules/group).
   --stats-optimization-bailout                                                       Show reasons why optimization bailed out for modules.
   --no-stats-optimization-bailout                                                    Negative 'stats-optimization-bailout' option.
   --stats-orphan-modules                                                             Add information about orphan modules.